solano/jargon/experimental_particle_physics.md

 Then the post-fit impacts are the values of $\mu^+_1 - \mu_1$ and $\mu^-_1 - \mu_1$.
 Impacts are often presented together with **pulls** in a so-called _pulls and impacts_ plot.

+- **Isolated lepton**: the b quark, which is always very boosted in pp colliders due to its low mass, can decay semileptonically.
+The resulting leptons are very collinear with the accompanying jet.
+Therefore a non-isolated lepton (one that is very collinear with a jet) is probably nonprompt.
+See also **non-prompt leptons**.

 - **Loose**: a loose particle does not meet all selection criteria for its species.
 For example, you may consider that only electrons with $|\eta| \le 2.0$ are to be considered in your analysis, in which case an electron that meets all other criteria for electrons but has $|\eta| > 2.0$ is a loose electron.
 Loose particles are used as control regions.
 See **tight**.

+- **Missing transverse energy**: weakly interacting particles like neutrinos or dark matter candidates do not deposit any energy in the detector.
+They are only seen as missing transverse energy in the collision, i.e. a difference in transverse energy before the collision and after the collision.
+See also **transverse energy**.

+- **Molière radius**: radius of cylinder containing 90% of the energy deposit in a particle shower.

+- **Non-prompt leptons**: either fake (misidentified) leptons or genuine leptons that however do not come from the interaction of interest.
+For example, a b quark may decay semileptonically.

 - **Pileup**, **pile-up**, **PU**: PU 50 means that 50 collisions are recorded at once, while only one is used for analysis.
 Large PU complicates reconstructions.